thang-d/slem-starter/README.md

 The simplest boilerplate for getting started on a new Slim adventure.

+## How to configure template
+Open .env in root myproject and edit it

 ## Usage

 You may quickly test this using the built-in PHP server: